-Declan Moss, 18-months old, and his grandfather's two fatally attacking pit bull-mixes.
+Declan Moss, 18-months old, was killed by his grandfather's two pit bull-mixes.

 UPDATE 01/23/15: The Hernando County Sheriff's Office released still images of both fatally attacking dogs to their Facebook page yesterday along with a message to so-called "animal lovers" who are upset that the sheriff's office also allowed the media to capture video footage of the dogs.
 Max and Thumper, both male pit bull-mixes, attacked and killed 18-month old Declan Moss on Monday.
 Quickly afterward, his mother Sheila Moss defended the breed of the dog.

 We greatly thank the sheriff's office for releasing the images.
 Doing so provides an excellent public service.
 Also, to clarify the "animal lover" language, the vast majority of Facebook users complaining to the sheriff's office were pit bull advocates, upset that images identifying the breed of dog were released to the public at all.
 They do not want another damning fatal attack stacked onto the breed's horrific track record, which kills more people than all dog breeds combined.